garcias/ubd-notes/handbook.md

 An "understanding":

 - expresses an inference drawn from shared and discussed experience
-- *is* a complete idea (rather than just referring to one)
+- *is* a complete proposition (rather than just referring to an idea)
-- transfers across disciplines
+- pertains to general ideas that transfer across disciplines
 - involves counterintuitive and easily misunderstood ideas
 - hints at the outlines of a historical dispute
 - cannot be grasped immediately, but only by exploring its dimensions